Shuffzord/MortgageCalculator/plan.md

 ## Goals

-*   Review the architecture and solution, focusing on technical proficiency, extendability, security, and maintainability.
 *   Check for potential business functionalities to add.
 *   Focus on both a general review and the calculation formulas.
 *   Review the front-end side to ensure it supports multiple periods or overpaying options.